acoullandreau/geo_rendering_package/readme.md

 geo_rendering package - documentation
 =========================================

-a folder with the name of your package that contains: the Python code that makes up your package a README.md file an __init__.py license.txt setup.cfg setup.py file

 Purpose of this package
 -----------------------

 This package is designed to render maps from a **shapefile**.
 It allows you to:

 - create an image file of any size with the shapefile map rendered on it
 - convert the projection system to scale the shapefile map on the image_size
 - draw points and fill shapes on the map
 - add text on the map

 Requirements